Staff Privacy Notice

 Why does the organisation process personal data?

 In some cases, the organisation needs to process data to ensure that it is complying with its legal obligations.
 For example, it is required to check an employee's entitlement to work in the UK, to deduct tax, to comply with health and safety laws and to enable employees to take periods of leave to which they are entitled.
-For certain positions, it is necessary to carry out criminal records checks to ensure that individuals are permitted to undertake the role in question.
+For certain roles, it is necessary to carry out criminal records checks to ensure that individuals are permitted/suitable to undertake the role in question.

-- run recruitment and promotion processes;
+- conduct recruitment processes;

 - maintain accurate and up-to-date employment records and contact details (including details of who to contact in the event of an emergency), and records of employee contractual and statutory rights;